 “Try to think about the holidays differently and remind yourself that it’s not just about the food,” said Swatek.
 “Try to focus on spending time with family and plan fun activities like walking to see light displays or playing ball in the backyard.
 If you overeat one day, try to eat better and exercise the next day.”

 As always, testing blood sugars and weighing yourself regularly is critical to making sure you stay mindful about your choices and behaviors, especially during the holiday season.
-Get more tools and resources to stay healthy with type 2 diabetes.
+Get more tools and resources to stay healthy with type 2 diabetes, including our Diabetes Education App.